El Castillo, Meta: Limits

 El Castillo has an average annual rainfall of 3,700 millimetres, and its average temperature is 28 °C.

 Hydrography

 The municipality is crossed by the Guape River to the west and the Ariari River to the east, where they join to the southeast of the municipality.
 To the northwest is the El Guape Lagoon.
 The La Cal River crosses the municipality, as do the Dulce, Embarrado, Urimes and Yamanes Rivers.

 Economy

 Agriculture stands out as the main source of income for the municipality, especially corn, rice, cassava, banana and passion fruit crops, as well as smaller-scale crops of bananas, avocado, guava and some citrus fruits.

 Livestock occupies the second sector of the municipal economy; both in the production of milk and in the production of meat.

-The industrial sector is not very developed, its main exponent in a corn dryer that is located within the municipal seat; there are also numerous medium and small raw material transformation companies produced in the region.
+The industrial sector is not very developed, its main exponent is a corn dryer that is located within the municipal seat; there are also numerous medium and small raw material transformation companies produced in the region.